The weak tracial Rokhlin property for finite group actions on simple C*-algebras: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank N. Christopher Phillips for helpful discussions and valuable suggestions during the first author's visit at the CRM and Siegfried Echterhoff for helpful comments about Morita equivalence.
 The second author would like to thank Huaxin Lin for some discussions via email.
 The authors are grateful to Eusebio Gardella for reading the first draft of the paper and giving useful comments.
-Part of this work was done during a visit of the first author at the University of M\"{u}nster.
-The first author was supported by a grant from IPM and by the Deutsche Forschungsgemeinschaft (SFB 878).
+The authors would like to thank the anonymous referee for valuable comments.
+Part of this work was done during a visit of the first author at the University of M\"{u}nster and her visit was supported by the Deutsche Forschungsgemeinschaft (SFB 878).
+The first author was supported by a grant from IPM.
+The second author was supported by a grant from INSF (no.~98009270).